borgmatic-collective/borgmatic/docs/how-to/customize-warnings-and-errors.md

 in a borgmatic error, while Borg successes don't.

 <span class="minilink minilink-addedin">New in borgmatic version 2.1.0</span>
-borgmatic elevates most Borg warnings to errors by default.
-For instance, if a source directory is missing during backup, Borg indicates that with a warning exit code (`107`).
-And starting in borgmatic 2.1.0, that exit code is considered an error, so you'll actually find out about missing files.
+borgmatic elevates several Borg warnings to errors by default.
+For instance, if borgmatic doesn't have permission to read a configured source directory during backup, Borg indicates that with a warning exit code (`105`).
+And starting in borgmatic 2.1.0, that exit code is considered an error, so you'll actually find out about files that borgmatic can't read.

 <span class="minilink minilink-addedin">With Borg version 1.4+</span> If the
 default behavior isn't sufficient for your needs, you can customize how